 We will do our best to keep each group to 8 or so riders, avoiding a long parade type ride.
 Ride is rain or shine!

 GPX tracks will be emailed to a week or so before the ride.
 Online registration will close Thursday, at Noon.
 Walk up registration is welcome day of ride, but please register online if you can as it helps with planning.
 Walk up registration is $35 (includes lunch).
 Tshirts are $20 day of ride.

 Please bring cash for suggested donation meals, tshirts, stickers and walk up registration.

-If you have any more questions, or would like the GPX route files, please email firstname.lastname@example.org
+If you have any more questions please email firstname.lastname@example.org

 *Read the report from the 2015 ride below*